LucasBehrendt/gamers-ground/README.md

 - Products are assigned a category through an FK to the Category model.

 - This model also includes an automatically generated slug field from the name field of the product.
-Again this makes the url easier to follow.
+Again, this makes the url easier to follow.

-- A brand and a description field lets shoppers know more about the product and gives them the chance to find products of their favourite brand.
+- A brand and a description field let shoppers know more about the product and gives them the chance to find products of their favourite brand.

 - The product has an image field and price field, as well as a field for rating.